srijal30/genuine-djinn/GUI.md

 ### Frames (frames.py)

+`master` - the master window `ChatApp`

 Frame classes contain `self.master` which is passed down from the main window `ChatApp`.
-So for example, to switch frames inside a frame class you can do `self.master.switch_frame()`.
+A frame can also be called a page.
+To switch frames inside a frame class you can do `self.master.switch_frame()`.

+### Subframes

+`parent` - the parent frame class
+`master` - the master window `ChatApp`

+Subframes are frames inside of frames.
+All subframes are inside frame classes.
+Subframes are used to divide up the components of a frame.
+Dividing up stuff helps keep the code more organized and can make it easier to work with the grid layout of Tkinter.

 ### Menus (menus.py)

+`master` - the master window `ChatApp`

 Custom menu classes are created using the submenu classes.
-Menu setting is done for the entire window inside `ChatApp`.
+Setting the menu is done for the entire window inside `ChatApp`.

 ### Submenus (submenus.py)